bhbmaster/rhood/README.md

-# RHOOD - Comprehensive Robinhood Portfolio Analysis Tool
+# RHOOD - Robinhood Portfolio Analysis Tool

 Welcome to Rhood, an advanced portfolio analysis tool designed for users of the Robinhood platform.
 Through leveraging the power of the robin_stocks API, Rhood provides a comprehensive and insightful view of your Robinhood portfolio.